UMBCCyberDawgs/umbccyberdawgs.github.io/dawgctf.md

 DawgCTF will be a Jeopardy style CTF open to all undergraduate college students (we might allow some grad students, talk to us).
 It will be held in the UMBC University Center Ballroom.
-Breakfast and lunch will be provided.
+Lunch and dinner will be provided.

 This will be a team competition.
 Team size is 4, but you can play by yourself if you want.